matteobarbera/mavlab_wiki_fork/Information-from-data-steward.md

 9) **Code Refinery Workshop:** this is a three days workshop (6 half days in online mode) about **version control and reusable code**.
 It is meant for all researchers, and when given by TU Delft, PhDs get credits from the Graduate School for it.
 You can take a look at the different possible lessons here <https://coderefinery.org/lessons/> also free to use.
 Dates can also be found via the following website: <https://www.tudelft.nl/en/library/current-topics/research-data-management/r/training-events/training-for-researchers/>

-10)** eScience Center training**: the eScience center runs training for researchers, which include the previously mentioned Software Carpentry and Code Refinery workshops.
+10) **eScience Center training**: the eScience center runs training for researchers, which include the previously mentioned Software Carpentry and Code Refinery workshops.
 Keep in mind that when eScience Center hosts the Software Carpentry and Code Refinery workshops, we cannot guarantee the PhDs will get Graduate School credits for participating in them.
 Check training opportunities or events via <https://www.esciencecenter.nl/events/>

  ______________________________________________________